-- (I) PMC, the importer on record (as per the Bills of Entry) and MEGPTCL (the owners of the imported goods) should show cause as to why: - The declared value in respect of the equipments and machinery imported under 55 Bills of Entry having cumulative declared value of Rs.
+- (I) PMC, the importer on record (as per the Bills of Entry) and MEGPTCL (the owners of the imported goods) should show cause as to why: - machinery imported under 55 Bills of Entry having cumulative declared value of Rs.
 19,82,42,342/-, should not be rejected under the provisions of rule 12 of the Valuation (Determination of Value of Export Goods) Rules, 2007 read with section 14 of the Customs Act, 1962 and should not be re-determined cumulatively at Rs.
 390, 15, 34, 182/- (CIF) on the basis of actual transaction value available in the Original Equipment Manufactures invoice prices in terms of rule 4 of the Valuation Rules read with section 14 of the Customs Act;